benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 <img class="photo" src="/images/lwn-goatcounter.png" alt="[GoatCounter UI from
 www.goatcounter.com]" title="GoatCounter UI">

-<p>The tool supports all the basic analytics: pageviews and visits by URL,
+<p>The tool supports all the basic analytics: page views and visits by URL,
 browser and operating system statistics, device screen sizes, locations, and referrer information.
 By default GoatCounter shows the last 7 days with counts broken down by hour, but site owners can adjust the date span with simple